CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 ## Architecture

-This architecture shows the configuration of Azure storage services within the resource group az104-07-rg7.
+This architecture shows the configuration of Azure storage services within the resource group.
 In Task 1, a Storage account is created, serving as the central point for managing data services.
-From this storage account, two services are configured: Task 2 sets up a Blob container, which is ideal for storing unstructured data like documents or images, and Task 3 configures a File share, which allows file-level access over SMB protocol.
-This setup provides flexible storage options for various types of workloads, supporting both object-based and file-based data storage within a single Azure resource group.
+From this storage account, two services are configured: Task 2 sets up a Blob container, which is ideal for storing unstructured data like documents or images, and Task 3 configures a File share, which allows file level access.
+This setup provides flexible storage options for various types of workloads, supporting both object based and file-based data storage within a single Azure resource group.

 ## Architecture diagram